KernelCafe/automation/README.md

 ```

 1. Add the contents of $HOME/.ssh/id_rsa.pub` to https://github.com/settings/keys
-2. Create a GitHub repository: we typically do so as `KernelCafe/host-$(hostname -s)`
+2. Create a private GitHub repository: we typically do so as `KernelCafe/host-$(hostname -s)`

 Then run, as the barista user: